jowi-dev/banj-os/README.md

 ## Foreward
 ### This was a giant waste of time

-I'm now committed to it, like a toxic girl.
-Nix is the one for me.
-Nvim is the one for me.

-Where is my clown mask?
-I like my dev tooling like I like my women: High maintenance and providing very little in return for it.
+I stand by it, but also now its a great way to have a completely portable env, that's pretty cool too.

-With that said if you, like me, are also interested in an metaphorical code gardening project - Nix + tmux + Neovim will certainly keep you busy.
+If you, like me, are also interested in an metaphorical code gardening project - Nix + tmux + Neovim will certainly keep you busy.
 Feel free to give it a try.

 ## Setup